Newport Castle, Pembrokeshire: 15th and 16th centuries

 The castle suffered extensive damage during the Glyndwr Rising at the start of the 15th century.
 The castle was temporarily transferred to the crown at the end of the century, in 1497, when the then Lord Audley, James, was executed for high treason and all his lands seized, but these were returned to his son John in 1534; the following year the status of Marcher Lordship was abolished by the Laws in Wales Acts.

 In 1539, John sold the castle; the buyer was a successful local lawyer, William Owen of Henllys (father of the antiquarian George Owen).

 19th century to date

 A three-storey private residence was built in 1859 on the site of the castle's gate-house, as part of renovations carried out by the owner at the time, Sir Thomas Lloyd, during which one of the flanking towers of the gatehouse was demolished.
 Three other towers at the corners of the building remain, along with a curtain wall.
-A vaulted crypt adjoins the south-eastern tower.

 The castle was listed with Grade I status on 16 January 1952.
 Today, the building remains in private ownership and is not open to the public.